Davsan88/guidesAndNotes/aws_practitioner.md

 #### Elastic Load Balancer
 An Elastic Load Balancer (ELB) automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, ensuring high availability and reliability.

+### High Scalability

+High scalability refers to the ability of a cloud system to handle growing amounts of work by adding resources dynamically, ensuring performance remains consistent.